Relaxin

 Collection protocol:

 Sample at 31 days after the last mating.
-If the mating date is unknown, and the test gives a negative or suspicious result then repeat in 7-10 days to confirm.
+If the mating date is unknown, and the test gives a negative or suspicious result then repeating in 7-10 days is recommended, or use an alternate method of pregnancy diagnosis

 General information about the disease: N/A